dbudwin/RoboHome-Web/README.md

 ###Docker :whale2:

 This project uses [Docker Compose](https://docs.docker.com/compose/) to help easily emulate a test environment for rapid development and testing.
 This container has the PHP, MySQL, and phpMyAdmin services.
 For login to work, you'll need to add `http://localhost` to the "Allowed JavaScript Origins" in your Login With Amazon App Console.
-Once you have Docker installed and running, execute `docker compose up` and visit `http://localhost/fatfree` to view the website.
+Once you have Docker installed and running, execute `docker-compose up` and visit `http://localhost/fatfree` to view the website.
 To access phpMyAdmin, navigate to `http://localhost:8183` and login with the following credentials; Server: `db`, user: `root`, password: `password`.

 ##Contributing